Which place is cheaper, Milan or Copenhagen?

 Getting around Milan on foot is easy.
 In particular, the city center is walkable.

-In Copenhagen, many people enjoy the shopping and museums that this progressive destination offers.
+In Copenhagen, many people enjoy the shopping and museums that this happy destination offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 When visiting Milan, people usually allow for lots of time.
 Anyone can find something fun to do here.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Milan, one day is sufficent for most.